Stephen Downing (producer): Work on MacGyver

 Downing worked on the show MacGyver since its first season in 1985, eventually serving as the executive producer/showrunner.
 Downing's wife, Adrienne Allen, served as show publicist and their daughter, Julie, acted in multiple episodes of the series.
 Downing was the supervising producer/"show-doctor"responsible for MacGyver's refusal to use a gun, a character trait he pushed for after he was brought in after the pilot episode (in which MacGyver used a gun).
 Downing became an advocate for curbing access to guns, especially handguns, after seeing the effects of gun violence firsthand as a police officer.
 He was a witness to the LAPD's role in perpetuation of that violence by auctioning off seized guns—only for those guns to subsequently be used in a crime.
-This position earned criticism, including a call from the NRA to boycott MacGyver.
+This position earned criticism, including a call from the National Rifle Association of America (NRA) to boycott MacGyver.

-Investigative Journalism Efforts
+Investigative journalism efforts

-Currently in his 80's, Downing lives in Long Beach, CA where he frequently publishes articles investigating the Long Beach Police Department.
+Currently in his 80's, Downing lives in Long Beach, California, where he frequently publishes articles investigating the Long Beach Police Department.

 Downing's investigative journalism efforts began after the LBPD shooting of Douglas Zerby by Long Beach police in 2010.
 The Los Angeles District Attorney declined to prosecute the shooting, but a subsequent civil case resulted in a $6.5 million judgement against the city.
 Downing does not take payment for his investigative journalism work, seeing it as a community service.

 Since 2010, Downing has uncovered innumerable scandals at the Long Beach Police Department.
 His writings have uncovered mismanagement, incompetence, corruption, abuse, and financial fraud at LBPD.
 This work has received praise from the community, but also criticism from the LBPD and its supporters (including a death threat from a former LBPD officer).

 In 2018, after developing a whistleblower source within the LBPD, Downing worked with the ACLU and Al Jazeera to uncover the LBPD's secret use of disappearing messaging app TigerText.
 Al Jazeera and Downing's publisher, the Long Beach Beachcomber, would publish simultaneous articles on the scandal on September 18, 2018—resulting in LBPD Chief of Police Robert Luna issuing an order that very day ending his departments use of the disappearing message app his department had been using for the last four years.